 The city’s modest caseload by international standards does not appear to justify such draconian measures but Guangzhou is now being referred to as China’s new Wuhan, the original epicenter of the contagion.

-Xinhua quoted Guangzhou medical professionals treating delta variant cases as saying that shorter incubation periods, higher viral loads among patients and faster aggravation of severe conditions all make the new strain more dangerous than Wuhan’s initial strain of the disease.
+Xinhua quoted Guangzhou medical professionals treating delta variant cases as saying that shorter incubation periods, higher viral loads among patients and faster aggravation of severe conditions all make the new strain more dangerous than Wuhan’s initial version of the disease.

 Some also suspect there is a gap between official caseload figures in Guangzhou and the actual situation on the ground.